marimeireles/Ctrl-G/README.md

 ## LLM inference with Ctrl-G
 The following code blocks are extracted from `tutorial_ctrlg.ipynb` and we refer readers to the original notebook for a more details.

+In order to run the notebook you need to install extra packages:

+`conda install cudatoolkit huggingface_hub transformers`

 ### Step 1.
 Loading the pretrained LLM & HMM
 Here we load from `huggingface_hub` the pretrained base model checkpoint `ctrlg/gpt2-large_common-gen` and the corresponding HMM checkpoint `ctrlg/hmm_gpt2-large_common-gen_4096`.